zrowe/bamazon/README.md

 ```

-1. Two files are provided to intialize your mySQL database.
-Use schema.slq to create the database and tables.
-Use seed.sql to populate the tables with test data.

 ### Usage

-There are two node scripts.
-One for the customer and a second one for the manager.
+There are two node scripts:  One script for the customer, and a second script for the manager.

 #### Customer View